-Much of Sibande’s work centres on her alter ego, Sophie, who manifests as life-sized models, cast from Sibande’s own body.
+Much of Sibande’s work centres on her alter ego, Sophie, who manifests as life-sized models, cast from the artist's body.
 Through the years Sophie had been dressed in an ever-evolving series of costumes that chart her journey from servitude to empowerment.
-Her uniform pays homage to Sibande’s ancestors, from her great grandmother to her mother, who all worked as domestic servants.
+Her uniform pays homage to Sibande’s ancestors, from her great-grandmother to her mother, who all worked as domestic servants.

-Although this exhibition opens alongside the 1-54 Contemporary African Art Fair, it will run in the Terrace Rooms until 5 Jan.
+Although this exhibition opens alongside the 1-54 Contemporary African Art Fair, it runs in the Terrace Rooms until 5 January 2020.

 |Where||Somerset House, Strand, London, WC2R 1LA | MAP|

 |Nearest tube||Temple (underground)|

 03 Oct 19 – 05 Jan 20, 12:00 AM